k8sgpt-ai/k8sgpt/README.md

-  analyze     This command will find problems within your Kubernetes cluster auth        Authenticate with your chosen backend completion  Generate the autocompletion script for the specified shell help        Help about any command
+  analyze     This command will find problems within your Kubernetes cluster auth        Authenticate with your chosen backend completion  Generate the autocompletion script for the specified shell generate    Generate Key for your chosen backend (opens browser) help        Help about any command

+Flags:
+      --config string       config file (default is $HOME/.k8sgpt.git.yaml) -h, --help                help for k8sgpt
+      --kubeconfig string   Path to a kubeconfig.
+Only required if out-of-cluster.
+      --master string       The address of the Kubernetes API server.
+Overrides any value in kubeconfig.
+Only required if out-of-cluster.
+  -t, --toggle              Help message for toggle

+Use "k8sgpt [command] --help" for more information about a command.
 ```

 _Run a scan with the default analyzers_

 ```
+k8sgpt generate
 k8sgpt auth
 k8sgpt analyze --explain
 ```